abstracta/jmeter-java-dsl/docs/use-cases.md

 > Take into consideration that currently there is no automatic way to migrate changes done in JMX to the Java DSL.

 This can be helpful to share a Java DSL defined test plan with people not used to the DSL, or to use some JMeter feature (or plugin) that is not yet supported by the DSL (**but, we strongly encourage you to report it as an issue**, so we can implement support for it).

+> **Warning:** If you use JSR223 Pre or Post processors with Java code (lambdas) instead of strings, or use one of the HTTP Sampler methods which receive a function as parameter, then the exported JMX will not work in JMeter GUI.
+You can migrate them to use jsrPreProcessor with string scripts instead.
+Check for these methods documentation for more details.

 ## Run JMX file